Job Opportunities

 Competencies/Skills:

 Soka University of America offers excellent benefits.
-Salary range for this position is $61,000 to $73,000 and will be commensurate with qualifications and experience.
+The anticipated salary range for this position is $56,000 - $61,000 and will be commensurate with qualifications and experience.

 Employment is contingent upon the completion of a successful background check.